In this article, I cover the rules of investing I follow. They can help you to succeed in the financial markets.

 While I may not have these golden rules or “commandments” of investing written on any piece of paper, they are well-drilled into my subconscious and come to the fore every now and then when I have to make conscious decisions in regards to my investment portfolio.

-They are basic guidelines which I believe can make or break an investor’s plan to succeed.
+They are basic guidelines that I believe can make or break an investor’s plan to succeed.